superlloyd/Poly/README.txt

-This class is an excerpt from my personal project.

-It contains all the code needed to Point to BezierSegment distance measurement.
-It turned out to be quite a lot of Math!

-One need:
+This projet demonstrate a Polynomial utility class

-- Polynomial class with the following operation
+It supports the following operations:
 	- + - * /
-	Derivate()
+	Derivate Integrate
-	FindRoots() (i.e. value for which the Polynomial compute to 0) Compute(x), of course! for double and Complex BezierEquations
+	FindRoots (Polynomial root solver, i.e. value for which the Polynomial compute to 0) Compute, of course! for double and Complex

-Finally in PolygonUtils there are the (now very simple) measurement methods
+	Bezier Equations

+It was mostly used (so far) to calculate distance to Bezier Segments, with the PolygonUtils class, which has the following methods:
+	Distance To Bezier
+	Distance To Segment

+It comes with unit test a a test WPF applications.

 Introduction on CodeProject
 ---------------------------